 Back in Santa Barbara, if it’s a Tuesday, stop by the Downtown Farmer’s Market to partake in the popular weekly ritual.
 Stroll along the 500 and 600 blocks of State Street, where upwards of 60 sellers showcase their goods in colorful stalls.
 Meet the growers, learn more about what’s in season and shop alongside celebrated local chefs as they fill their wagons with produce that will inspire that week’s menu.
 While you’re in the neighborhood, pop into Oat Bakery to pick up a loaf of their artisan superfood bread.
 The Scandinavian-style bakery has special extended hours on Tuesdays just for farmers’ market shoppers.
 Otherwise, you can catch them during their regular weekday hours, 9:30 a.m. to 2:30 p.m.

-Cap your day off with dinner at Smithy’s Bar + Kitchen.
+Cap your day off with dinner at Sama Sama.
 The bright, inviting space has a cool bar and a killer back courtyard for meals alfresco.
-The food, served family style, is refined yet utterly unfussy.
-True to Santa Barbara form, all produce comes from Santa Barbara County and neighboring Ventura County, and the seafood and meats are sustainability sourced, so you can feel good about every bite.
+True to Santa Barbara form, the Southeast Asian cuisine is inspired by the offerings from our local farms, so you can feel good about every bite.

 Book Your Stay

 Start your last day with a cup of locally-roasted coffee at one of the two Handlebar Coffee Roasters cafes (downtown and uptown).
 Head to the Harbor for a breakfast sandwich at On the Alley, which you can enjoy while watching the fishermen bringing in their haul—if you’re lucky, you’ll get to see the sea urchin divers unloading their nets filled with the spiny, deep purple beauties that thrive around the Channel Islands 25 miles off shore.